Matt Bassuener

-Matt Bassuener (born April 8, 1984) is an American football quarterback who is currently a free agent.
+Matt Bassuener (born April 8, 1984) is an American former professional football quarterback.
 He was signed by the Louisville Fire as an undrafted free agent in 2008.
 He played college football at Georgetown University.
 He has played professionally in the Vaahteraliiga Finland, for the Seinäjoki Crocodiles and in Sweden Superserien for the Uppsala 86ers.
 Bassuener was part of the U.S. National Team that won the 2011 IFAF World Championship.